hamkasu/photoverone/replit.md

 ## Overview
 PhotoVault is a professional photo management platform built with Python Flask backend.
 It provides advanced camera features, secure storage, and photo organization capabilities.
 The application includes user authentication, admin controls, and comprehensive photo processing features.

-## Recent Changes (September 27, 2025)
+## Recent Changes (September 28, 2025)
-- ✅ Successfully imported from GitHub and configured for Replit environment
+- ✅ Successfully imported fresh GitHub clone and configured for Replit environment
-- ✅ Installed Python 3.11 and all required dependencies
+- ✅ Installed Python 3.11 and all required dependencies from requirements.txt
 - ✅ Set up PostgreSQL database using Replit's built-in database service
-- ✅ Ran database migrations successfully - all tables created
+- ✅ Configured database migrations and marked as up-to-date with existing schema
-- ✅ Fixed workflow configuration to use correct Python path
-- ✅ Created superuser account (admin/admin@photovault.com)
+- ✅ Set up proper Flask workflow running on port 5000 with host 0.0.0.0
+- ✅ Verified all core functionality: homepage, login, registration, and about pages
-- ✅ Configured deployment settings for Replit Autoscale
+- ✅ Configured deployment settings for Replit Autoscale with Gunicorn
-- ✅ Verified all image processing libraries (OpenCV, Pillow, scikit-image) are working
+- ✅ All static assets (CSS, images, JavaScript) loading correctly
+- ✅ Professional UI displaying properly with Calmic Sdn Bhd branding

 ## Project Architecture